 Diversity is Strength is EATG’s motto attached to its Long-Term Strategy 2020-2025

-EATG is led by people living with or affected by HIV and associated infections (mainly hepatitis B and C, TB and STIs) and morbidities.
-We are a diverse group of people from across the WHO European region.
+EATG is a member-led organisation of people living with or affected by HIV and associated infections (including viral hepatitis, TB, STIs) and morbidities.
+We are a diverse group of people from across Europe and Central Asia.
 We value our diversity in nationalities or countries of residence, languages, sexes, genders, ages, beliefs, and ethnicities.

 This diversity in who we are is our strength.